durablebrandsoftware/durable-date-and-time/README.md

 Or you can simply download the code in the `Sources` folder and add the files directly to your project if you do not want the versioning and update management provided by **Swift Package Manager**.

+Add the following import to your Swift source files to access its features:

+`import DurableDateAndTime`

 ## Extended `Date` Functionality